Sixteenth TPiE (Tibetan Parliament-in-Exile)

 Currently, Ven.
 Kunga Sotop works at Tergar monastery in Bodhgaya.

 Ven.
 Tenpa Yarphel was born at Chamdo Zagyu, Tibet in 1979.
 He became novice monk in Tsney Namgyal Choekorling Monastery.
-Later he studied fundamental Buddhist scriptures and philosophy from Khampa Ghar and Serta larung Ghar monastery.
+Later he studied fundamental Buddhist scriptures and philosophy from Khampa Ghar monastery and Serta larung Ghar University.

-After escaping from Tibet into exile in India, he joined Sera Jey monastery in 2004 for further Buddhist philosophy studies.
-In 2008, he joined Sarah institute for high Tibetan studies and graduated Bachelor degree in high Tibetan studies.
+After escaping from Tibet into exile in India, he joined Sera Jey monastery in 2001 for further Buddhist philosophy studies.
+In 2004, he joined Sarah College for higher Tibetan studies and has completed his Thorim Rigney Rabjampa (Bachelor Degree) in 2008.

-He worked as an editor at the Department of Religion and Culture, CTA and edited three volumes of books on history of over 300 monasteries including the 4 religious sects of Buddhism and Bon religion of Tibet.
-He was earlier elected to the 15th TPiE and currently he is one of the Standing Committee members of the 16th TPiE.
+He worked as an editor at the Department of Religion and Culture, CTA from 2008-2011 and edited three volumes of books on history of over 300 monasteries including the 4 religious sects of Buddhism and Bon religion of Tibet.
+In 2011 he was elected to the 15th Tibetan Parliament-in-Exile and he was re-elected to the 16th Tibetan Parliament-in-Exile in 2016 and currently he is one of the Standing Committee members of the 16th Tibetan Parliament-in-Exile.

 Lopon Thubten Gyaltsen was born in 1982 at Markham Tibet.
 He became a Buddhist monk at Tsechen Shedup Thekchokling monastery at the age of eight and began studying Buddhist Philosophy at the age of 14.